Skip to main content

 3. Dataset that is deemed of interest to funder (see an example here - Admin access only)

-4. Sage SOW-reviewer submits the pre-filled DSP and a member of the Sage NF-OSI DCC will review it on GitHub.
-Sage SOW-reviewer uploads the reviewed SOW to this private Synapse folder accessible only to NTAP and Sage.
+4. SAGE-SOW-reviewer submits the pre-filled DSP and a member of the Sage NF-OSI DCC will review it on GitHub.
+SAGE-SOW-reviewer uploads the reviewed SOW to the private Synapse folder only accessible to the funder and Sage.
+See NTAP Folder Here

-5. After internal approval, Sage NF-OSI DCC sends an email to both NTAP and the AWARDEE PI with the following information:
+5. After internal approval, SAGE sends an email to both FUNDER with the following information:

 1. A word document (Admin access only) “packet” that contains: